embodied, embedded – Beat Huber listening to the sound of the flowing creek 1961

 During my years of working as a stonemason, I deepened my artistic relationship with the natural material and took small steps into the perfect, sublime world of rubble.

-By refraining from using forms in my sculptures that are foreign to crystalline stone, I adopt a strictly materialistic perspective.
+By refraining from using forms in my sculptures that are foreign to eroded crystalline stone, I adopt a strictly materialistic perspective.
 The form inherent in the material reveals itself to me as I work on it and perfect it according to my own vision.

 The relationship with nature reduced to profit, together with the recognition of the biological conditionality of our existence, define the philosophy of materialism.

 In his novel Island (1962), Aldous Huxley (1894–1963) contrasts two forms of materialism: our superficial fixation on possessions is described as “abstract materialism”.
-“Concrete materialism” is valued more highly than this abstract materialism of possession and is presented as an important component of human creativity:
+“Concrete materialism” is morally valued more highly than this abstract materialism of possession and is presented as an important component of human creativity:

 “Concrete materialism, on the other hand, requires full mindfulness in everything one does and one experiences. … In concrete materialism, one must be fully aware of the individual materials that pass through one’s hands, as well as of the dexterity with which one goes about one’s work and as well as of the people with whom one works.” … And further: “concrete materialism is quite simply the raw material of a fulfilled human life.”